-The pre-filled beginning balance for FY 2021 is the fund's cash balance (Cash + Cash Invested with the Treasurer + Payments Outstanding + ACH Payments Outstanding) at the end of FY 2020's 13th month.
+The pre-filled beginning balance for FY 2022 is the fund's cash balance (Cash + Cash Invested with the Treasurer + Payments Outstanding + ACH Payments Outstanding) at the end of FY 2022's 13th month (data will be pulled by OSPB on August 1st).
 For funds shared with another agency the balance should represent the balance for all agencies using the fund.